Savant-sys/Savant-sys/README.md

 <a href=https://www.linkedin.com/in/michael-khuri-761129204> ![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)</a>

-I'm Michael Khuri, a computer science student studying at CSUF '24.
-I've always been fascinated by the ways computer science can improve society and the human experience.
-I'm excited to take on the challenges that come with earning a degree in this field.
-I love to learn new things in programming.
-I'm currently looking for opportunities to gain experience.
+I'm Michael Khuri, a recent Computer Science graduate with a strong foundation in software development, Unity game development, and cybersecurity.
+I’m passionate about using computer science to improve society and excited to apply my skills to real-world projects.
+I'm actively seeking opportunities to continue learning and contributing to innovative solutions.

 ### 📫 How to reach me:
 - Email: michaelkhuri@gmail.com